Langley Research Center: Plastic fabrication

 LaRC also houses a large collection of various inexpensive plastic reformation machines.
-These machines are used in the freeform fabrication department for faster timing, better precision, and larger quantities of low-cost toy, model, and industrial plastic parts.
-The fabrication of plastic parts is similar to the EBF³ process, but with a thin, grated heating element as its melting apparatus.
+These machines are used in the freeform fabrication department for faster timing, better precision, and larger quantities of low-cost toys, model, and industrial plastic parts.
+The fabrication of plastic parts is similar to the EBF³ process but with a thin, grated heating element as its melting apparatus.
 Both are run by CAD data and deal with various freeform fabrication of raw materials.

 Astronautics

 Moon

 Since the start of Project Gemini, Langley was a center for training of rendezvous in space.
 In 1965, Langley opened the Lunar Landing Research Facility for simulations of Moon landings with a mock Apollo Lunar Module suspended from a gantry over a simulated lunar landscape.
 There was experimental work on some Lunar Landing Research Vehicles (LLRV).

 Mars

 Langley Research Center supported NASA's mission with the designing of a spacecraft for a landing on Mars. (see the Mars Exploration Rover.)